Karen Dawn: Turkey rescue

 Dawn may be most widely known for her annual Thanksgiving turkey rescue.
 It garners much media attention and was picked up by the Associated Press for Thanksgiving 2012.
 In a radio blog that aired on Washington Post Radio on Thanksgiving Day 2006, Dawn explains that she met a turkey for the first time in 2000 at the Poplar Spring Animal Sanctuary in Washington DC.
 She says that she was surprised that the turkey, Olivia, was so friendly and gentle and that when she crawled into Dawn's lap and fell asleep, Dawn "fell in love."

 She first brought two live turkeys, who had been destined for slaughter, into her home for Thanksgiving 2009.
 They were later retired to the Animal Acres sanctuary in Acton, California.
 The Los Angeles Times did a spread on that effort, printed on the front page of the California section under the heading "Hold the turkey, please: A vegan Thanksgiving – where the birds are friends, not feast."
 Dawn told ABC World News Now, during an interview (at the time of her third annual turkey rescue) that she had done the original rescue largely as a publicity stunt in order to garner that Los Angeles Times story.
 But the next year she missed having live turkeys, and she since has done an annual rescue because, as she told CNN's Headline News anchor Jane Velez-Mitchell, she realized that having the turkeys in her home over Thanksgiving is "A fun way to present a serious message about health, about animal welfare, and about the environment."

 The media coverage for the turkey rescue has included serious messages: The ABC World News Now story from 2010 shows a slaughterhouse video of turkeys hanging upside down on a conveyor belt while Dawn comments, "Something I think very few people would be aware of is that turkeys are not covered under the federal humane slaughter laws.
 The ironic thing about the slaughter laws in this country is that they actually exempt 95% of the animals who are slaughtered."
 (She is referring to all poultry, plus rabbits.)
 The Thanksgiving 2012 coverage from Dawn's local ABC station showed the reporter, Elex Michaelson, petting a turkey and talking about how much they enjoy the human touch.
 Dawn tells viewers that "Turkeys are a lot more adorable than they are delicious" and that "turkey day is a lot more fun when the turkeys are alive and well."

 Almost all of the media coverage includes video and photos of the turkeys getting a welcome bath and blowdry.
 Dawn posts an annual turkey rescue video with bath and blow-dry scenes on her YouTube channel.

 Radio hosting

-Dawn has hosted animal issues talk shows on Houston's Pacifica station, KPFT and on the Los Angeles Pacifica station, KPFK, interviewing renowned guests including feminists Gloria Steinem and Catherine MacKinnon, Nobel Prize Laureate JM Coetzee, philosopher Peter Singer, musician Moby, and Whole Foods Market CEO John Mackey.
+Dawn has hosted animal issues talk shows on Houston's Pacifica station, KPFT and on the Los Angeles Pacifica station, KPFK, interviewing renowned guests including feminists Gloria Steinem and Catharine MacKinnon, Nobel Prize Laureate JM Coetzee, philosopher Peter Singer, musician Moby, and Whole Foods Market CEO John Mackey.